franciscowilhelm/zotgrep/README.md

 # ZotSearch - Enhanced Zotero Library and Full-Text PDF Search

-ZotSearch is a Python script that enables users to search their local Zotero library using the API and then search for full-text content within PDFs.
-The enhanced version now includes CSV export functionality and Zotero URL integration for direct access to search results.
+ZotSearch is a Python script that enables users to search their local Zotero library using the API and then search for full-text content within PDFs and includes multiple output formats (CSV and Markdown) and Zotero URL integration for direct access to search results.
+Disclaimer: The project was largely vibe-coded using Claude.
+The script is written to work in conjunction with ZotMoov and a linked file structure, where your PDFs sit in a linked folder (e.g., Onedrive folder) rather than in the Zotero library folder.

+The general workflow involves a) including search terms for references in the Zotero library, b) full-text search among the results for a new set of keywords.
+The output will contain all hits among the references.

 ## Features